Paper Giant

 Outcomes

-• A Medical Evidence Bot that matches users to the right ‘impairment tables’ and gives them the tools to ask their doctor for the right kind of evidence
+• A Medical Evidence Bot that matches users to the right impairment tables and generates a personalised kit to help their doctor write a successful supporting letter

-• Marketing materials to help promote the tool online and offline
+• Marketing materials to promote the tool online and offline

 The Disability Support Pension provides income support for people who cannot work due to permanent illness, injury, or disability in Australia.
-Despite the absolute necessity of the DSP for many people, getting it is notoriously challenging.
-DSP eligibility criteria is complex and success often depends on having very specific types of medical evidence.
+Despite being essential for many people, getting onto the DSP is notoriously challenging.
+Eligibility criteria are complex, and success often depends on having very specific types of medical evidence.

 A sketch of the complex application process

-Finally, people with disabilities face unique challenges, which adds to the already difficult DSP application process.
+On top of this, people with disabilities face unique challenges that make the already difficult process harder.
 The stress of applying for the DSP often leads to worsening mental health.

 An example of some impairment tables